sureshannapureddy/Machine-Learning-With-Python/README.md

 where

 P(H) is the probability of hypothesis H being true.
-This is known as the prior probability.\n P(E) is the probability of the evidence(regardless of the hypothesis).\n P(E|H) is the probability of the evidence given that hypothesis is true.\n P(H|E) is the probability of the hypothesis given that the evidence is there.\n
+This is known as the prior probability.
+P(E) is the probability of the evidence(regardless of the hypothesis).
+P(E|H) is the probability of the evidence given that hypothesis is true.
+P(H|E) is the probability of the hypothesis given that the evidence is there.